ysyk2021/the-lifelong-learning-advantage-how-it-can-benefit-your-career-and-your-life/src/chapter-7-1.md

-Chapter 6: Metrics and Key Performance Indicators (KPIs) for Lifelong Learning
+Metrics and Key Performance Indicators (KPIs) for Lifelong Learning
 ==============================================================================

 In this chapter, we will explore the importance of metrics and key performance indicators (KPIs) in evaluating and measuring the effectiveness of lifelong learning.
 We will discuss various metrics that can be used to assess learning outcomes, track progress, and determine the impact of continuous learning on both your career and personal life.